google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 If `submission` is an accepted trust anchor whose certifier is neither an accepted trust anchor nor the first element of `chain`, then the log MUST return the "unknown anchor" error.
-A log cannot generate an SCT for a submission if it does not have access to the issuer's public key.
+A log is not able to generate an SCT for a submission if it does not have access to the issuer's public key.

 If the returned `sct` is intended to be provided to TLS clients, then `sth` and